What We Do

 Helping children in Sri Lanka since 1990

-Has dedicated over Three Million Dollars for charitable work in Sri Lanka, and has provided:
+Has dedicated over Three Million Dollars of financial resources for charitable work in Sri Lanka, and has provided:

-- Support for a Home in Mount Lavinia for underprivileged children, caring for up to 85 children at a time, over the past twenty-six years
+- Support for a Home in Mount Lavinia for underprivileged children, caring for up to 85 children at a time, for 26 years

 - Complete support for a Home for approximately 20 children in Pesalei in the Mannar district for children from the northern refugee camps

-- Support for a Home for 25 children in Poovarasankulam in the Vavunia area for chilren whose fathers have died in the war
+- Support for a Home for 25 children in Poovarasankulam in the Vavunia area for children whose fathers have died in the war

-- Support for a home for unwed mothers in Poovarasankulam
+- Support for a home for pregnant single mothers and babies in Poovarasankulam

 - Support for over 100 destitute children, throughout the island